calypsonet/calypsonet-terminal-api-website/content/community/roadmap/_index.md

 weight: 2
 ---

-## current work and future developments
+## Current work and future developments

- - second quarter of 2024, extension of the Calypso API to add the support for Prime PKI transaction mode
+For 2025, addition of an interface dedicated to the management of the new Calypso "OpenSAM" secure module.
-   - asymmetric card authentication without a SAM
+ - No impact on the secure card transaction thanks to the abstraction provided by the Calypso Symmetric Crypto interface.
- - end of 2024, addition of a dedicated interface to operate transactions with a Calypso OpenSAM
+ - OpenSAM selection and personalization functions.

 ## History of developments